Astonishing Spider-Man & Wolverine: Plot

 Various camera shots are shown and it is revealed that Mojo has been orchestrating everything, including Spider-Man's dreams, for a reality TV show.
 Both Spider-Man and Wolverine transport to Mojo's Studio just as Czar is about to warn Mojo that they have a diamond.
 Spider-Man meets the woman from his dreams; the dreams were implanted by Mojo in preparation for a "Love Interest".

 Czar freezes time and retrieves the diamond from Spider-Man, but Wolverine frees himself with a flash of fire.
 Wolverine takes Czar's hand, along with the club.
 He then takes Spider-Man to the source of the time diamonds and reveals their history—The time "diamonds" grew on trees on an unstable planet; when the planet exploded, a part of it, along with the diamonds, fell to earth as the meteor in the first book, creating the deposits that would one day be found and mined in Canada—Wolverine and Spider-Man return to face the Czar, armed with their own diamonds.
 The Phoenix Force bursts from Wolverine during his battle with Czar and he becomes a Dark Phoenix.

 Three years have passed for Peter, Logan and the woman from Peter's dreams, Sara Bailey.
 The three had been transported to the 18th century after Spider-Man managed to talk Wolverine down; the Minutemen had arrived and grabbed Mojo, Czar and Big Murder but missed the three.
 Logan and Peter become blood brothers.
 Both Peter and Logan talk about the diamonds Peter could not find in Canada; Peter reveals his plans to propose to Sara, having set the defunct time diamond in an engagement ring.
 The Minutemen arrived and take Sara, but the diamond, which started glowing again when the Minutemen appeared, transports Logan and Peter, fully costumed, to the bank heist where everything started.
 Spider-Man then meets with Sara, only to discover that she does not remember him or what has happened.

-Closing scenes give closure to the various threads: one of the Orb's men meeting with Czar and Big Murder to sell them the original time diamonds; Dog in 18th century entering the mine were the time diamonds are; Beast considering the creation of the Phoenix gun; Doctor Doom researching Ego the Living Planet; and Sara passing archaeological announcements of the statues Peter had made of her.
+Closing scenes give closure to the various threads: one of Orb's men meeting with Czar and Big Murder to sell them the original time diamonds; Dog in 18th century entering the mine where the time diamonds are; Beast considering the creation of the Phoenix gun; Doctor Doom researching Ego the Living Planet; and Sara passing archaeological announcements of the statues Peter had made of her.
 Spider-Man sits by the stump of a tree where he and Sara had carved their initials centuries before; Logan is seen in a bar, drinking and upset.

 In the Epilogue, Dog appears in modern-day New York, intent on getting revenge on Logan.